waynegraham/registry.clir.org/_projects/2017-digitizing-the-avant-garde-selections-from-the-kpfa.md

 ---
 layout: project
-title: "Digitizing the Avant-Garde: Selections from the KPFA music archive in the Other Minds Records"
+title: Digitizing the Avant-Garde: Selections from the KPFA music archive in the Other Minds Records
 ---